zlebruh/fetch-her/README.md

   prop2: ['blah'],
   ...more_props,
 });

+// Special properties
+const mai_data = await fff.GetData('employee', {
+  // Your props - these are transform to either CGI in the URL or body payload
+  a: 1,
+  b: 2,
+  c: 3,

+  // Special props - ALL ARE OPTIONAL
+  '@path': '/aaa/bbb/ccc',        // Merged into a collection's url '@headers': {x: 1, y: 2, z: 3}, // Merged with headers from the global Setup object AND the headers in the collection itself
+  '@refresh': true                // Cached collection response, if any, is being ignored and a new request is being made.
+If successful, cache is updated
+})

 // Collection URL postfix
 // The value of the `@path` property will be used as a postfix to your `collection.url`